-- Spend some time talking about the story.
+Spend some time talking about the story.
 Help your child understand anger.
+Ask

-Ask - o How did Llama feel at the store? - o What did he do? - O What made Llama feel better? - Help teach your child helpful ways to deal with tough emotions like anger.
+- $\Rightarrow$ How did Llama feel at the store? - $\Rightarrow$ What did he do? - ⇒What made Llama feel better? - $\Rightarrow$ Help teach your child helpful ways to deal with tough emotions like anger.
 Reassure them that all emotions are ok to feel, and teach them ways to behave in appropriate ways.

 Read this book several times to the children.
-Hearing the same story again and again helps them learn new words and understand the ideas the hear better.
-Each day pick a different activity to do with the children after reading.
+Hearing the same story again and again helps them learn new words and understand the ideas they hear better.
+Each day, pick a different activity to do with the children after reading "Llama Llama Mad at Mama".